rafelafrance/phylogenomic_dataset_construction/README.md

 ## This is a fork of [Phylogenomic dataset construction respository](https://bitbucket.org/yanglab/phylogenomic_dataset_construction/)

-The primary change is moving from Python2 to Python3.
-There are a slew of other changes and updates.
+This fork is intended to be used with [aTRAM](https://github.com/juliema/aTRAM).
+This implies that we do not need all of the scripts from the original repository because aTRAM has overlapping functionality.
+Aside from that, the other primary change is moving from Python2 to Python3.
+There are other changes and updates to the modules.

 ## Original README